The low-rank hypothesis of complex systems: SVD in the study of complex systems

 where $\beta>0$ (inverse temperature of the Fermi-Dirac distribution).
 The elements of the matrix $L$ are defined as

-where $\mu$ and $R$ are positive constants, the latter representing the radius of the circle on which the vertices are distributed, $\theta_{ij}$ is the angular distance between the vertices $i$ and $j$ on the circle, and $\kappa_i$ denotes the $i$-th latent degree, yet another positive constant.
+where $\mu$ and $R$ are positive constants, the latter representing the radius of the circle on which the vertices are distributed, $\theta_{ij}$ is the angular distance between the vertices $i$ and $j$ on the circle, and $(\bm\kappa_{\mathrm{in}})_i, (\bm\kappa_{\mathrm{out}})_i$ denote the $i$-th latent in- and out-degrees respectively (positive constants).
 To estimate the rank of the matrix $L$, it is more convenient to rewrite it using the Hadamard product:

 where